icesun/HPComponents/README.md

-# react-rest-jwt-base
+# buslead3x_workbook_tool
-Simple ReactJS App with Rest and JWT API.

-This is a simple ReactJS app with a RESTful and JWT API.
+This is a workbook tool developed for UQx Buslead3x.

 ## Get Started